pfeilbr/aws-service-catalog-playground/README.md

     * access to portfolios is via IAM users, groups, roles
 * IT administrator creates products and portfolios and grants access
 * End user accesses products and deploys them
-* approved self-service products from Solution Factory
+* example use cases: approved self-service products from Solution Factory
-    * e.g. Oracle RDS DB with all security, tags, etc. in place
     * e.g. static web site.
 S3 + CloudFormation + WAF + ACM (certificate) + Route 53 (hosted zone, domain)
+    * e.g. Oracle RDS DB with all security, tags, etc. in place
-* ** you can include/reference existing product(s) in your product cloudformation template.
-This allows for modular composition and nesting.
+* can include/reference existing product(s) in your product cloudformation template.
+This *enables modular composition and nesting*.

 ---